Mitche-44/EduHive-Backend/ReadMe.md

 EduHive is a **crowdsourced, gamified learning platform** that allows learners to explore curated paths, contributors to create educational content, and admins to manage the system through a robust backend.
 This repository contains the **Flask API** powering EduHive.

 ---
+> **Note:** The free Render hosting tier does **not support WebSockets**, which may result in connection failures for real-time features.
+To ensure compatibility, consider using long polling as a fallback on the frontend, or upgrade to a hosting provider that supports WebSockets natively
 ## Features

 * JWT-based authentication with role management (`Admin`, `Contributor`, `Learner`)